sagemath/sage-shell-mode/README.md

 You can install `sage-shell-mode` from [MELPA](https://github.com/milkypostman/melpa.git).

-  1. Set up the MELPA repository (see http://melpa.org/#/getting-started) if you do not have a configuration for MELPA.
+  1. See http://melpa.org/#/getting-started if you do not have a configuration for MELPA.

   2. Install `sage-shell-mode` by `M-x package-install RET sage-shell-mode RET`.

-  3. Evaluate the S-expression `(executable-find "sage")` by `M-:
-  (executable-find "sage") RET`.
-  If the return value is a string, you do not need the following setup.
+  3. You can run Sage inside Emacs by `M-x sage-shell:run-sage` if Emacs can find the executable file of Sage.

-  If the return value is `nil`, then add the following line to `~/.emacs.d/init.el`.
+  If Emacs cannot find it, put the following line to `~/.emacs.d/init.el`.
   ```el
   (setq sage-shell:sage-root "/path/to/sage/root_directory")
   ```